 A flatboat was a rectangular, flat-bottomed boat built for short term use.
 To save time and expense, they were built without keels, which made them much less structurally sound and much more difficult to steer than ordinary boats.
 These floating shoeboxes were one-way only and the precursor to our modern barges.

 A booming boat building business sprang up all along the rivers.
 They built flatboats in various sizes, the smallest being only about 4 ft. by 16 ft.
 The largest, used to transport cargo, were up to 20 ft. by 100 ft. long.
 These commercial boats required four crew and a pilot, who were contracted for a four-to-six week period.
 Some professional boatmen made three or four trips yearly.
-As mentioned in The Cave, those earliest boatmen had to walk back home.
+As mentioned in How Sweet the Sound, those earliest boatmen had to walk back home.
 By the time Abraham Lincoln piloted flatboats carrying produce from Illinois to New Orleans, once in 1828 and another time in 1831, he could take a steamboat for the return trip.

 The typical mid-range size for families going west was about 16 ft. wide by 55 ft. long.
 They were called broadhorns, Kentucky boats, or Natchez boats.
 They had a shed or a pen in the rear for horses and cattle, and a cabin in front for people.
 The cabins were divided into chambers, and many had brick fireplaces and chimneys for heating and cooking, though a basic flatboat only had a sandbox fireplace.